onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/cluster-members.md

 ### Inviting users

-To add a new user to the cluster, use the *Invite user using token* option from the user list menu.
+To add a new user to the cluster, open the user list actions menu and choose **Invite user using token**.

 ![image](../../../../images/admin-guide/oneprovider/configuration/cluster-members/adding-cluster-user-options.png#screenshot)